tinkercademy/swift-slides/codingclub/b/aboutme.md

 <div>

-- Moving on to the next chapter in the tutorial, you will be direct to the **StoryView**, which displays a story.
+- Next, we'll open the **StoryView**, which displays a story about you.
 - A `ScrollView` allows for scrolling if your text is too long
 - There are a bunch of stuff in `ScrollView`
   - We can add more Text inside the ScrollView and you will see that you will be able to scroll more